jbankes/scripts/class_git_cloner/README.md

   pip3 install GitPython
   ```

-* `student.txt` file located in the home directory of the class of students.
+* `students.txt` file located in the home directory of the class of students.
+  This file should list of student GitHub account names.
+There should only be
+  one name per line.

 ## Running the Script
-There must be a `student.txt` file for the script to run.
+There must be a `students.txt` file for the script to run.
 You can run the
 script by running `python3 class_git_cloner` or `./class_git_cloner` if the
 Python3 path matches.